-It also made me think about how I can go beyond recycling and reduce my consumption of packaging, and when I do use packaging, figure out ways to upcycle!
-One of the most FABULOUS products I have found that helps me do this is Eco Jarz.
+This exercise also made me think about how we can go beyond recycling and reduce our consumption of packaging, and when we do use packaging, figure out ways to upcycle.
+A cool product that helps us do this is Eco Jarz.

 You just screw on the rink top lids (that are made with medical grade, high-quality stainless-steel and FDA approved non leach silicone that prevents spills and leaks) and you have a multi-purpose, healthy, green solution to plastic drink containers.
 Storing your juices, smoothies, water, and other beverages in glass is more sterile and better for your health.
 By using non-reactive materials such as glass, ceramic, stainless steel and silicone for food storage you are protecting yourself from harmful compounds and toxins such as Bisphenol A (BPA) and Phthalates.
 You can use these vessels again and again without transferring anything harmful into your food.

 40 billion or more plastic water bottles that go into landfill each year, and in 2010, (according to the Glass Packaging Institute) only 18% of food and glass jars were recycled and glass made up nearly 5% of all municipal solid waste.
-Why discard glass when it can be used over and over again, and is easily steralized in boiling water or in the dishwasher?
-EcoJarz transforms what could be a waste product into a new, highly effective product, and saves us all money too!
+Why discard glass when it can be used over and over again, and is easily sterilized in boiling water or in the dishwasher?
+EcoJarz transforms what could be a waste product into a new, highly effective product, and saves us all money, too.

-These affordable lids, which costs less than most water bottles, are just fabulous.
+These affordable lids, which costs less than most water bottles, are fabulous.
 I use them every day.
 Each lid also has a hole to put a reusable stainless steel straw through.
-I LOVE the Eco Jarz straws.
+I love the Eco Jarz straws.
 You can purchase some lids, reusable straws and straw cleaner, and glass mason jars for under $30.
-I use the steel straws ALL THE TIME for my lemon water so that it doesn't strip the enamel off my teeth.
+I use the steel straws all the time for my lemon water so that it doesn't strip the enamel off my teeth.

 I also love the green sustainable business practices of this company.
 All of their packaging utilizes 100% recycled paper, and they ship out of an off-the-grid homestead facility in upstate New York which uses solar power and hot water.
-The backup generator runs on POST-consumer waste cooking oil!
+The backup generator runs on post-consumer waste cooking oil!
 This gives them enough green energy to focus on issues like using the absolute minimum amount of materials for processing and packaging while developing new innovative products.
-You gotta love that :)

 So, onto today's juice.
-This "carrot, beet, & greens" liver cleansing juice is one of my go-to juices for cleansing out my system.
-I do a liver flush about once a year, and drinking this juice really helps give my system a reboot.
-Leafy greens, beets, carrots, lemon, cucumber, grapefruit, and ginger are all MAGIC for liver cleansing!
-This blend is also DELICIOUS!
-No swamp water for my liver.
-LOL!
-Enjoy.
+This carrot, beet, & greens liver cleansing juice is one of my go-to juices for detoxing.
+I do a liver flush once a year, and I drink this juice and others to give my system a reboot.
+Leafy greens, beets, carrots, lemon, cucumber, grapefruit, and ginger are all magic for cleansing the liver.
+This blend is also delicious.
+No swamp water here.